t0re199/BL3_DEMO/README.md

 **Bl3**, whose name derivies from **B**luetooth **l**ow **e**nergy, is a distributed system for Covid-19 **contact tracing**.
 It's a centralized alterative to Apple and Google's one, totally selfcontained.

-The system consists of an **Android Application** and a **JavaEE Backend**.
+The system consists in an **Android Application** and a **JavaEE Backend**.

 Not open-source (yet?).

 ## Bl3 & Privacy ##

-* No reference to user identities, when a user register at bl3, he/she gets a 20-bytes identifier.
+* No reference to user identities, when a user register at bl3, it gets a 20-bytes identifier.
 This identifier is generated regardless username and/or device.

 Moreover: